mmujkanovi1/bankApp/README.md

     * username: "postgres"
     * password: "postgres"
 ### How to install and run application? ###
-1. Download jar file from the repository
+1. Clone the project and build it with the Gradle build tool in order to create a jar file (usually in the build directory).
 2. Open cmd as administrator
 3. Type:
 ```bash
 java -jar /path/to/jar/file.jar
 ```

+You can also run it from intellij idea if you have it installed on your local machine with a "Run" button press!

 #### How to run application on dev enviroment? ####
 * Type in cmd: